Discover, Filter, Track, Audit

 Auditing Data Masking Jobs and Scoring Re-Identification Risk: The job scripts, statistical reports, and audit logs in the IRI Voracity data management platform and its constituent IRI CoSort (SortCL) data transformation and IRI FieldShield data masking programs contain your data layout specifications, query syntax, and manipulation details.
 IRI is also in the process of adding task, source, and field-level policy control for IAM and lineage reporting.

 Read More about IRI Job Audit Logs

-The XML audit log from most IRI jobs (like FieldShield data masking) provide details for each input, inrec (virtual), and output definition -- including which field attributes and protection techniques were specified.
+The XML audit log from most IRI jobs (like FieldShield data masking) provide details for each input, inrec (virtual), and output definition -- including which field attributes and modification functions were specified.
 Phase-specific record counts -- including the number of records accepted, rejected, and processed -- plus job tuning details, are available in the statistical logs.

 The entire job script, along with user, runtime, and environment variable information, are also recorded in the audit trail.
 It is easy to query and report on the logs using your preferred XML parsing tool or SortCL (through supplied data definition files for the logs).
 For example, you can query on file and field names, run dates, and job duration.
 You can quickly examine specific jobs without having to manually review a giant audit trail.